PerfectFit-project/virtual_coach_useful_activities/README.md

    - Check if all your containers are running on your Google Compute Engine instance via `docker container ls`.
    - You can access the frontend from your browser via `http://<your_instance_IP>/?userid=<some_user_id>&n=1`. `n` determines which session is started (1-5).
 Earlier sessions need to be completed by a user to be able to access later ones.
       - If you are not using Nginx, you also need to specify the port number: `http://<your_instance_IP>:3000/?userid=<some_user_id>&n=1`.
-	  - And if you are not using Nginx, you also need to open port 3000 on your Google Compute Engine instance for tcp.

    - The chat should look something like this: